Help us improve your experience.

 Configure automatic ESI on an aggregated Ethernet logical interface.
 LACP is enabled on the parent aggregated Ethernet interface.

-Include the auto-derive and lacp configuration statements at the [edit interfaces aeX unit logical-unit-number esi] hierarchy level.
+Include the auto-derive configuration statement at the [edit interfaces aeX unit logical-unit-number esi] hierarchy level, with the lacp option under the auto-derive statement.

 The ESI is derived from the configured values for the system-id configuration statement at the [edit interfaces aeX aggregated-ether-options lacp] hierarchy level and the vlan-id configuration statement at the [edit interfaces aeX unit logical-unit-number] hierarchy level.
 If a logical interface is configured as a trunk interface (interface-mode trunk) and has a VLAN ID list associated with it, the lowest VLAN ID value is used.